open-telemetry/opentelemetry-cpp-contrib/instrumentation/log4cxx/README.md

 The above excerpt shows that the log line containing "**root INFO  - This message will be ignored**" was not set up to use the OpenTelemetry appender and, thus, did not make it into the log exporter.

-Similarly, the DEBUG log message "**This message will be processed**" was invoked from a logger that was set up to use the Opentelemetry appender and it was successfully processed by the SDK.
+Similarly, the DEBUG log message "**This message will be processed**" was invoked from a logger that was set up to use the OpenTelemetry appender and it was successfully processed by the SDK.

 This example will also output a span with the same ID as the log record, to showcase how the two signals can be correlated via trace and/or span ID.